triggermesh/docs/docs/targets/awssns.md

 This event Target receives [CloudEvents][ce] over HTTP and invokes an AWS SNS endpoint.

-## Prerequisites
+## Prerequisite(s)

-1. AWS API key and secret
+- AWS API key and secret

-1. ARN for the SNS topic to invoke
+- ARN for the SNS topic to invoke

 Consult the [Secrets](../guides/secrets.md) guide for more information about how to add the AWS API specific secrets.